Logo

 • Beyond Referrals - Sophisticated Strategies for a DNC World - Established advisors have utilized alternatives to referrals for years.
 Real life examples address relevant details (timeframe, geography, costs) to enable the already successful advisor (or team) to expand their HNW client acquisition strategies.

-• 'Do Not Call' Prospecting: Effective Alternatives to Cold Calling - What strategies are people using today?
+• 'Do Not Call' Prospecting: Effective Alternatives to Cold Calling - What are people using today?
 What are strengths and drawbacks?
-Explore easy to implement strategies that enable advisors to approach executives, business owners and other wealthy prospects without calling them at home.
+Easy to implement strategies to approach executives, business owners and other wealthy prospects without calling them at home.

 Home | About Us | Seminar Topics | Articles | Books | Contact Us | Site Map |